earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/01-science-toolbox/2018-02-05-science-toolbox-landing.md

 You have two options to complete activities assigned in this course.

-1. You can chose to either work on the assignments locally on your computer.
+1. You can choose to either work on the assignments locally on your computer.

 <a href= "https://www.earthdatascience.org/workshops/setup-earth-analytics-python/">Setup Earth Analytics Python Environment on Your Laptop</a>